Static stretching isn’t just a warm-up exercise. It works on the muscles to improve strength and flexibility.

 1. Increased Flexibility

 An increase in flexibility strengthens your muscles and boosts your range of motion.
-This can be great for those desiring a higher level of athletic performance, those who want to tone their body and get in shape, or even for those with arthritis to decrease pain and stay moving longer.
+This can be great for those desiring a higher level of athletic performance, those who want to tone their body and get in shape, or even for those with arthritis.

 2. Injury Prevention